Alex Edelman is funny enough to invite lazy comparison.

 That is part of the problem.

 When a comic is technically sharp, verbally clean, Jewish, urban, and neurotically observant, somebody eventually says "the next Seinfeld" and the rest of the profile writes itself.
 The archived AmazingJews post fell into that trap.
-It praised Edelman, called him very Jewish, and reached for a familiar frame.
+It praised Edelman, called him very Jewish, and reached for the familiar frame of Jerry Seinfeld.

 The better version is more interesting.